-Welcome to the Urban Design & Preservation Division!
+Welcome to the Urban Design and Preservation Division

-Urban Design & Preservation Division (UDP) members embrace the built environment’s past, present, and future.
-In the coming years, planners must lead as we adapt, shape, and design our public realm and built environment to meet the challenges and opportunities presented in our post-pandemic recovery.
+Urban Design & Preservation Division (UDP) members embrace the built environment’s past and future.
+In the coming years, we must lead as we adapt, shape, and design our public realm and built environment to meet the challenges and opportunities presented in our post-pandemic recovery and deal with broader planning concerns such as climate change and affordable housing.

 We welcome those interested in urban design and historic preservation to join our community.
 Our division enjoys a broad and diverse membership, with our members coming from the public and private sectors, academia, not-for-profit organizations, and students.
 We encourage collaboration with your professional colleagues and provide opportunities to develop your knowledge and skills.